oauth-wg/oauth-selective-disclosure-jwt/main.md

 ## Verifying

-A verifier first checks that the `PROOF` was indeed signed by the private key belonging to the public key contained in `JWS-SD-DOC`.
+A verifier first checks that the `PROOF` was indeed signed by the private key belonging to the public key contained in `SD-JWS-DOC`.
 The verifier can then check that for each claim in `PROOF`, the hash `HASH(DISCLOSED-SALT |
-DISCLOSED-VALUE)` matches the hash under the given claim name in the JWS-SD.
+DISCLOSED-VALUE)` matches the hash under the given claim name in the SD-JWS.

-# JWS-SD Format
+# SD-JWS Format

-A JWS-SD is a JWT signed using the issuer's private key.
-The following shows an example for a JWS-SD document:
+A SD-JWS is a JWT signed using the issuer's private key.
+The following shows an example for a SD-JWS document:

 ```
 {